 At Albert Melbourne, volunteers are always welcome whether they are regulars to the venue or visitors from overseas or interstate.

-To remove your name from the volunteer roster, e-mail your non-attendance to firstname.lastname@example.org or message the Run Director for that event
+To remove your name from the volunteer roster, e-mail your non-attendance to firstname.lastname@example.org or message the Run Director for that event.

-A reminder that if you have a story to share, please let us know.
+If you have a story to share, please let us know.